 The property was last home to the Bureau of Mines: Twin Cities Research Center.
 The buildings were constructed primarily during the late 1950's through the early 1960's.The Research Center developed significant mining safety equipment, mining technologies and mineral extraction processes used worldwide.
 The labs there also analyzed the composition of some of the moon rocks brought to Earth by the Apollo moonshot missions.
 Federal funding for the Bureau of Mines was permanently eliminated in 1996; by 1997 the buildings were vacated and gradually fell into disrepair.
 They remained vacant until their demolition in 2011.

-The park features a crushed limestone trail (trail map, PDF 783 KB) for walking to Coldwater Spring.
+The park features a crushed limestone trail for walking to Coldwater Spring.
 Additionally, there are many opportunities for wildlife viewing and photography.
 Birdwatching is becoming a popular activity at Coldwater Spring as the savanna/prairie restoration matures and attracts a larger number of species.
 Turkeys, deer, and even coyotes are not uncommon and native wildflowers bloom throughout the growing season.
-Visitors can also learn about the extensive and fascinating history of Coldwater Spring through Ranger on Call, a mobile tour available on your cell phone.
+Visitors can find trail maps and information at the kiosk near the main entrance at the end of Minnehaha Park Drive South.

 - Dogs are welcome but must be on a leash no longer than 6 feet (2 meters) in length.